Discovering Maps of Meaning

 And this graph shows how loving they were:

-(Points on the left are older, whereas points towards the top of the graph express more “struggle.”)
+(Again points on the left are older, whereas points towards the top of the graph express more “struggle.”)

-This graph shows how I swing between technical and emotional topics, and how my writing has shifted over time to be less technical:
+This graph shows how I swing between technical and emotional topics, and how my writing has generally shifted over time to be less technical:

 (Here points towards the top are more “technical”)